Alokendra/Test/Backup_and_Restore.md

 A good alternative is [mosh][12] which operates over UDP, uses `ssh` to authenticate and allows a much smoother operation in remote shells.

+## Version Control

+For structured text such as program source code, of course version control systems are an automatic choice because of the sheer flexibility they offer particularly in a collaborative environment.
+Here we have the choice of central vs distributed version control systems.
+The latter is preferred almost always except for some rare use cases.
+Even then most distributed version control systems such as `git` can be configured as a centralized version control system.
+The two main choices in this area are [git][13] and [mercurial][14].
+Both offers quite similar set of features although `git` is more widely used.

+Pros

+- Ability to trivially track changes made in a project by multiple users
+- Allows multiple users to work on different aspects of the project at the same time and easy merging
+- Allows one to work on multiple branches of a project, discard one or more and merge them together
+- Data integrity verified with SHA1 checksums
+- Respects unix everything is a file(text) philosophy and hence whole repositories can be easily cloned and backed up using tools like `rsync`

+Cons

+- Only works well for source code or any other structured text format should never be used with other forms like binary or xml
+- More focussed towards structure rather than behavior of applications

 [1]: https://clonezilla.org/
 [2]: https://en.wikipedia.org/wiki/Everything_is_a_file
 [3]: https://ubuntuforums.org/printthread.php?t=35087&pp=10&page=1